 Script 3: 'What about exam results?
 My neighbour's child got four A*s at A-level.'

-Grade comparisons across systems cause confusion.
-This script converts the comparison into something useful.
+Grade comparisons across systems can confuse parents.
+This script turns the comparison into something they can use.

 Script 4: 'Is IB harder than A-levels?'